szsctt/AAVolve/README.md

 # AAVolve
 AAVolve: A tool for exploring directed evolution of AAV capsids using long-read sequencing data

 AAVolve is a snakemake pipeline for analysing long-read, shuffled AAV capsid data.
-It supports nanopore (R2C2) and PacBio data.
+It supports nanopore (including R2C2), PacBio (including HiFi) and Sanger data.

 ## Quickstart